metanorma/firelight/README.rst

 The main part of store adapter API is ``readerFromBlob()``.
 It is given an entry point as a binary blob and some helper functions (e.g., for decoding it into an XML DOM), and must return a resource reader.
-Resource reader is responsible for quickly estimating relation count (used mostly for progress reporting) and for discovering relations by returning them in chunks via ``onRelationChunk()`` callback passed to ``discoverAllResources()`` function.
+Resource reader is responsible for discovering relations by returning them in chunks via ``onRelationChunk()`` callback passed to ``discoverAllResources()`` function.